Hexagram 11泰Peace

 — Legge (1882)

-Line 4 is the first line of the upper trigram and the line at which leadership descends from the privileged position to consult the field.
-The image is fluttering — a deliberate easing-down of altitude, neither freefall nor staged.
+Line 4 is the first line of the upper trigram and the line at which leadership comes down from the privileged position to consult the field.
+The image is fluttering — a deliberate easing-down, neither freefall nor staged.
 The clause that matters is 不富以其鄰.
-The leader does not rely on private resources but on the neighbours.
-The Peace arrangement is generative enough that the executive does not need to spend the institutional treasury to hold the team together; the social fabric the season has produced is sufficient if it is asked to hold.
+The one who leads does not rely on private resources but on the neighbours.
+The Peace arrangement is generative enough that you do not need to spend the institutional treasury to hold the group together; the social fabric the season has produced is enough, if it is asked to hold.

 The harder clause is 不戒以孚 — without warning, in trust.
 The neighbours come without being summoned and without being managed.
 They come because the trust the hexagram statement named has accumulated into a kind of standing capital.
-For executives the line is naming a specific operational test: when you ease down to consult, are the people whose participation you need already moving toward you of their own accord, or do you have to extract their attention by the usual instruments of charter, reminder, and quarterly review?
-If the answer is the first, line 4's posture is real.
-If the answer is the second, the season's stock of trust is lower than the hexagram is assuming, and the corrective is to repair before extending.
+The line names a specific test: when you come down to consult, are the people whose participation you need already moving toward you of their own accord, or do you have to extract their attention through the usual machinery of agendas, reminders, and scheduled reviews?
+If the first, line 4's posture is real.
+If the second, the season's stock of trust is lower than the hexagram is assuming, and the corrective is to repair it before extending.

-In founder contexts line 4 is the moment when a CEO stops issuing top-down direction for a quarter and instead spends the calendar on listening tours, technical office hours, and one-on-one conversations with operators two levels down.
-The yield is the calibration that makes the next strategic move feasible.
-The risk is treating the listening as a performance — the line specifies 不戒, without warning, precisely to forbid the version where the executive announces the listening tour before doing the work.
-The fluttering must be real, not staged.
+This is the moment when a leader stops issuing direction from the top for a season and instead spends the calendar listening — a school principal sitting in on classes and eating in the staff room, a clinic director taking shifts on the floor, a mayor holding unannounced hours in the neighbourhoods that never come downtown.
+The yield is the calibration that makes the next real move feasible.
+The risk is treating the listening as a performance — the line specifies 不戒, without warning, precisely to forbid the version where you announce the listening tour before doing the work.
+The fluttering has to be real, not staged.

 帝乙歸妹,以祉元吉。